 What Is Gum Disease?

 Gum disease, or periodontal disease, is more than just sensitive gums.
-Gum disease is caused by harmful bacteria growing in your mouth.
+This is caused by harmful bacteria growing in your mouth.
 When the gums become sensitive and pink, it is the beginning of gingivitis.
 If treated at this stage, the condition is relatively harmless.
-If left untreated, gum disease will penetrate below the gum line, forming pockets of infection that can cause tooth and bone loss.
+If left untreated, this will penetrate below the gum line, forming pockets of infection that can cause tooth and bone loss.

-What Does Gum Disease Have to Do with Health?
+What Does This Have to Do with a Stroke and Health?

 The harmful bacteria that penetrates below the gum line can spread throughout the body, causing infection and illness.
 Bacteria from the mouth has been known to cause serious infections of vital organs, including the heart, brain, and lungs.

-Studies have shown that the bacteria responsible for gum disease have been found in carotid arteries as well as blood vessels in the brain.
-These bacteria can actually cause constriction or blockage of these major arteries, which can create clots that could cause a heart attack or stroke.
+Studies have shown that the bacteria responsible for periodontal disease and have been found in carotid arteries as well as blood vessels in the brain.
+These bacteria can actually cause constriction or blockage of these major arteries, which can create clots that could cause a heart attack or worse.